Skip to Content

 DOS

 When you only have two cards left in your hand you must say DOS.
-If another player catches you not saying DOS, you will have to add two cards from the Draw Pile to your hand.
+If another player catches you not saying it, you will have to add two cards from the Draw Pile to your hand.
 You will do this at the end of your turn.

 Calling DOS